Practical Guide

 Now that you know where your problems are, prioritize based on business impact:

-For most companies with significant issues, a one-time cleanup project makes sense before establishing ongoing maintenance.
+For most companies with significant issues, a one-time cleanup project makes sense before establishing ongoing CRM hygiene.
 Trying to maintain a fundamentally broken database is like mopping while the faucet's running.

 Want a professional assessment of your data quality?